johnwcowan/pdp8x/fpp.md

  * Set FOP to the 3 most significant bits of FIR.

  * Set FPC to FPC + 1, ignoring any overflow.
+   If FPC > H, set FPC to 0.

  * If FPC is greater than H, set FPC to 0.